thebigfilecom/thebigfile-com-dev/submodules/motoko/design/DFX-Interface.md

 Resolving Canister types
 ------------------------

 For every actor imported using `import "ic:⟨canisterid⟩"` (or `import "canister:alias"` if `alias` resolves to `ic:⟨canisterid⟩` as described above), the Motoko compiler assumes the presence of a file `⟨canisterid⟩.did` in the actor idl path specified by `--actor-idl`.
-This file informs Motoko about the interface of that canister, e.g. the output of `moc --idl` for a locally known canister, or the IDL file as fetched from the Internet Computer.
+This file informs Motoko about the interface of that canister, e.g. the output of `moc --idl` for a locally known canister, or the IDL file as fetched from the BigFile.

 The `⟨canisterid⟩` here refers to the “textual representation“, e.g. `em77e-bvlzu-aq`.

 This file informs Motoko about the interface of that canister.
-It could be the output of `moc --idl` for a locally known canister, or the IDL file as fetched from the Internet Computer, or created any other way.
+It could be the output of `moc --idl` for a locally known canister, or the IDL file as fetched from the BigFile, or created any other way.

 Open problem: how to resolve mutual canister imports.